madebits/madebits.github.io/blog/2016/2016-07-27-Using-keynav-to-move-mouse-pointer-on-Lubuntu.md

 <!--- tags: linux -->

 [keynav](http://www.semicomplete.com/projects/keynav/) enables using keyboard to emulate mouse clicks.
+It can be installed in Ubuntu using `sudo apt-get install keynav`.

 Default `vi`-like key binds are ok, but I also would like to use the arrow keys, so I created `~/.keynavrc` to augment default keys:

 ```
 daemonize